 During his career, Mr. Yassa has worked in Canada, Russia, Central Asia and in West African countries.
 He has been involved in various project stages from grass-roots exploration to production.
 He has held positions as senior geologist, QA/QC supervisor, database manager as well as resource evaluation senior geologist.
 Some of the projects in which he was involved with at Placer Dome are open-pit optimization at Dome Mine in Timmins, Prefeasibility on Vasilskovskoye in Kazakhstan and Prefeasibility of Samira Hill in Niger.
 While employed with McWatters Mining, he worked on block modeling and resource evaluation of the Sigma Mine and Kiena Mine in Abitibi, Québec.
 For Bema Gold Mr. Yassa managed the databases, QAQC and resource evaluation at Julietta Mine in Far-East Russia.
 Mr. Yassa is a highly proficient Gemcom software user.

-Mr. Brown specializes in resource modeling of complex deposits, and has authored several NI 43-101 technical reports as a Qualified Person.
+Mr. Brown specializes in the modeling of complex deposits, and has authored multiple National Instrument 43-101 and SK-1300 Technical Reports as a Qualified Person.

 Mr. Burga is a geologist with 15 years experience in mining exploration and environmental projects.
 He has worked on precious metal, base metal and diamond projects in northern Ontario, Quebec, Northwest Territories, Mexico, Peru and Chile and is fluent in Spanish.